volhadounar/Polymorphism/README.md

 Polymorphism allows to write a common code that acts on values of multiple types.
-Related entities can have similar behavior, they can use common code, also they can act slightly differently in some cases.
-Example: different vehicles move across the street, then turn  right, and each vehicle turns right differently: car, bus, van etc. This polymorphic behavior, vehicle accepts many ways to turn right.

 We can divide polymorphism into 2 groups: